-In the same way a high-school teacher sets learning objectives for their students, do exactly the same for your sales reps.
+High-school teachers set learning objectives for their students, and you need to do the same for your sales reps.

-Consider what you want them to take away when they’ve finished with the session and conduct the acid test; if they pay the utmost attention to the content and engage with activities, yet fail to learn something tangible, then it’s been a fruitless exercise and it’s time to go back to the drawing board.
+Decide what you want them to take away when they’ve finished with the session.
+Then, conduct the acid test; if they've paid attention and engaged with activities, yet failed to learn something tangible, then it's time to go back to the drawing board.

 Consider your audience

-A master should be led by the protegee, not the other way around, and this is applicable throughout the world of product marketing.
+A master should be led by the protegee, not the other way around, and this motif also applies to sales enablement sessions.

-Look at things from the perspective of the attendee, as this will be crucial when you’re planning your session.
-For instance, how much experience will your reps need for the content to make sense?
-This will influence the goals you set for your session, and outline the parameters for what constitutes success when you’re analyzing your results.
+Put yourself in the shoes of the attendee, view things from their perspective, and plan accordingly.
+For example, how much experience will your reps need for the content to make sense?
+This'll influence the goals you set for your session, and outline the parameters for what constitutes success when you’re analyzing your results.

 Think about constraints

-It’s fair to say some things aren’t always plain sailing, and you’ll need to plan ahead and think about potential constraints when you’re planning your sales enablement session.
+Some things aren’t always plain sailing, and you’ll need to plan ahead and think about potential obstacles you could potentially encounter during your session.